magic-wormhole/magic-wormhole/docs/api.md

   "4" in "4-purple-sausages").
 Note that they are unicode strings (so "4", not 4).
 The Helper will get the response in the background, and calls to `get_nameplate_completions()` after the response will use the new list.
+  Calling this after `h.choose_nameplate` will raise `AlreadyChoseNameplateError`.
 * `completions = h.get_nameplate_completions(prefix)`: returns
-  (synchronously) a list of suffixes for the given nameplate prefix.
-For example, if the server reports nameplates 1, 12, 13, 24, and 170 are in use, `get_nameplate_completions("1")` will return `["", "2", "3", "70"]`.
+  (synchronously) a set of suffixes for the given nameplate prefix.
+For example, if the server reports nameplates 1, 12, 13, 24, and 170 are in use, `get_nameplate_completions("1")` will return `{"", "2", "3", "70"}`.
-  Raises `AlreadyClaimedNameplateError` if called after `h.choose_nameplate`.
+  You may want to sort these before displaying them to the user.
+Raises `AlreadyChoseNameplateError` if called after `h.choose_nameplate`.
 * `h.choose_nameplate(nameplate)`: accepts a string with the chosen nameplate.
-  May only be called once, after which `OnlyOneNameplateError` is raised. (in this future, this might return a Deferred that fires (with None) when the nameplate's wordlist is known (which happens after the nameplate is claimed, requiring a roundtrip to the server)).
+May only be called once, after which `AlreadyChoseNameplateError` is raised. (in this future, this might return a Deferred that fires (with None) when the nameplate's wordlist is known (which happens after the nameplate is claimed, requiring a roundtrip to the server)).
 * `completions = h.get_word_completions(prefix)`: return (synchronously) a
-  list of suffixes for the given words prefix.
-The possible completions depend upon the wordlist in use for the previously-claimed nameplate, so calling this before `choose_nameplate` will raise `MustClaimNameplateFirstError`.
-Given a prefix like "su", this returns a list of strings which are appropriate to append to the prefix (e.g.
+  set of suffixes for the given words prefix.
+The possible completions depend upon the wordlist in use for the previously-claimed nameplate, so calling this before `choose_nameplate` will raise `MustChooseNameplateFirstError`.
+  Calling this after `h.choose_words()` will raise `AlreadyChoseWordsError`.
-  `["pportive", "rrender", "spicious"]`, for expansion into "supportive", "surrender", and "suspicious".
+  Given a prefix like "su", this returns a set of strings which are appropriate to append to the prefix (e.g. `{"pportive", "rrender", "spicious"}`, for expansion into "supportive", "surrender", and "suspicious".
 The prefix should not include the nameplate, but *should* include whatever words and hyphens have been typed so far (the default wordlist uses alternate lists, where even numbered words have three syllables, and odd numbered words have two, so the completions depend upon how many words are present, not just the partial last word).
 E.g.
-  `get_word_completions("pr")` will return `["ocessor", "ovincial", "oximate"]`, while `get_word_completions("opulent-pr")` will return `["eclude", "efer", "eshrunk", "inter", "owler"]`.
-If the wordlist is not yet known, this returns an empty list.
-It will also return an empty list if the prefix is complete (the last word matches something in the completion list, and there are no longer extension words), although the code may not yet be complete if there are additional words.
+  `get_word_completions("pr")` will return `{"ocessor", "ovincial", "oximate"}`, while `get_word_completions("opulent-pr")` will return `{"eclude", "efer", "eshrunk", "inter", "owler"}`.
+If the wordlist is not yet known, this returns an empty set.
+It will also return an empty set if the prefix is complete (the last word matches something in the completion list, and there are no longer extension words), although the code may not yet be complete if there are additional words.
 The completions will never include a hyphen: the UI frontend must supply these if desired.
+The frontend is also responsible for sorting the results before display.
 * `h.choose_words(words)`: call this when the user is finished typing in the code.
 It does not return anything, but will cause the Wormhole's `w.when_code()` (or corresponding delegate) to fire, and triggers the wormhole connection process.
 This accepts a string like "purple-sausages", without the nameplate.
-It must be called after `h.choose_nameplate()` or `MustClaimNameplateFirstError` will be raised.
+It must be called after `h.choose_nameplate()` or `MustChooseNameplateFirstError` will be raised.
+May only be called once, after which `AlreadyChoseWordsError` is raised.

 The `rlcompleter` wrapper is a function that knows how to use the code-entry helper to do tab completion of wormhole codes: